 - In the event of a merger or takeover, we could see a new program with new elite tiers introduced

-With that skepticism out of the way, let me note that I did recently earn lifetime Globalist status, and I’m really excited about that.
+With that skepticism out of the way, let me note that I did earn lifetime Globalist status a bit over a year ago, and I’m really happy about that.
 Having lifetime Globalist status offers significant ongoing value even if you’d otherwise earn Globalist status, since you’re getting incremental, tangible perks.

-Even though I now have this status, my hotel elite status strategy won’t be changing anytime soon.
-I’ll keep qualifying for Globalist status the “normal” way, allowing me to double dip perks.
+Even though I now have this status, my hotel elite status strategy hasn’t changed all that much.
+I keep staying at Hyatts as much as I did before.
+I hope to continue to qualify for Globalist with 60 nights most years, allowing me to double dip perks.

 How does Hyatt compare to other hotel programs for lifetime status?